Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{andom} numbers produced directly by a noise source of a true random number generator (TRNG) -- raw random numbers, are rarely perfect: they exhibit dependencies, biases and are frequently not identically distributed, i.e., they do not have the full entropy.
-Therefore, before using them for critical security and cryptographic applications, the raw random numbers should be subjugated to entropy extraction (post-processing) to increase the entropy content per random bit to an acceptable level.
+\IEEEPARstart{R}{andom} numbers produced directly by a noise source of a true random number generator (TRNG) -- raw random numbers, are rarely ideal.
+In order to be considered ideal and possess full entropy, random numbers should be independent, identically and uniformly distributed.
+However, raw random numbers often display dependencies, biases, and a lack of identical distribution.
+Therefore, before using them for critical security and cryptographic applications, these numbers should be subjugated to entropy extraction (post-processing) to increase the entropy content per random bit to an acceptable level.
 An important figure-of-merit of the post-processing algorithms is the extraction efficiency, which represents the ratio of the output to the input entropy.
-According to the state-of-the-art TRNG design methodologies and standards -- NIST SP 800-90B \cite{Turan2018} and AIS-31 \cite{AIS31, AIS31New}, the post-processing methods can be divided into cryptographic and algorithmic post-processing.
+According to the US standard for TRNGs, referred to as entropy sources in the standard, NIST SP 800-90B \cite{Turan2018}, the raw random numbers can be post-processed (conditioned) by either using one of the six vetted conditioning algorithms or by using custom algorithms with appropriate entropy estimation.
+On the other hand, German AIS-31 \cite{AIS31, AIS31New}, which has emerged as the leading TRNG standard and evaluation methodology within the European Union \cite{Balasch18}, categorizes post-processing methods into two main types: cryptographic and algorithmic post-processing.